InnerSourceCommons/managing-innersource-projects/infrastructure/infrastructure.md

 that this works prior any effort from them.

-* ** Ticketing system **: tickets are useful to attract community to an inner source project.
+* ** Ticketing system **: tickets are useful to attract community to an InnerSource project.
 This helps in two specific ways: transparency of the development process, raising issues and having a roadmap of the issues to be closed.
 And in second place, to provide a platform for newcomers and users to detail their needs.
 Tickets are helpful to bring community in inner